Unfolded hypermultiplet in harmonic superspace: Towards Off-Shell Extension

 Since in the on-shell system one has just two scalars, $q^{+}$ and $q^{-}$, the complicated form of $v$-operators in \eqref{v_eq_1} may seem excessive.
 The reason for keeping them in this form is that these operators manifestly realize a representation of the $su(2)$ $R$-symmetry: if one denotes

 they satisfy \eqref{su(2)} when acting on the module \eqref{charge_sum}.

 In these terms, an off-shell extension requires introducing $q^{(n)}$ with all odd values of $n$ in \eqref{charge_sum}

-as well as a new auxiliary scalar variable $\tau$ which encodes an expansion in kinetic operators \cites{Misuna:2019ijn}{Misuna:2020fck}{Misuna:2022zjr}.
+as well as a new auxiliary scalar variable $\tau$ which encodes an expansion in kinetic operators \citep{Misuna:2019ijn,Misuna:2020fck,Misuna:2022zjr}.
 These new fields correspond to the descendants \eqref{descendants}.
 Likewise, fermion fields with all even charges appear

 These modules correspond to the infinite-dimensional representations of $su(2)$.
 It is straightforward to modify \eqref{v_operators} appropriately: one should simply remove the projectors \eqref{projectors} that restrict the module to $\pm1$-charges and rescale $T^{\pm\pm}$.
 The resulting set of off-shell $R$-symmetry operators is